 How to Profile Flask Applications with py-spy Without Adding Code Instrumentation

 Why py-spy for Flask?
-(Prod-Safe Sampling)
+(Production-Safe Sampling Profilers)

 | Profiler | Code Change | Overhead | Live Attach | Flamegraph |